1984vc/website/content/docs/founders-handbook/safe-vs-priced-round.md

 ## More Streamlined

-From a company control standpoint, a SAFE is better for the founder in two distinct ways
+From a round standpoint, a SAFE is better for the founder in two distinct ways

 1. Simple: A SAFE is Simpler and less onerous (you won't negotiate founder vesting/option pool/etc).
 2. Round Flexibility: while a priced round often has a minimum and a maximum dollars raised, a SAFE doesn’t have a notion of the round, allowing the founder to collect signatures one by one.

 ## Control